 Here are the most common questions we get asked, we hope it helps.
 If you can’t find the answer to your question or would just rather speak to a human, please contact us

 The Bower accepts household furniture, bikes, some electronic appliances, small quantities of building materials, bric-a-brac, kitchenware and books.
-See a full overview of items we do and don’t accept.
 Please note that all donations are accepted at the discretion of the Bower staff, often depending on space and resources available.
-Please see our Collections page for more info.
+Please see our Collections page for more info and a full overview of items we do and don’t accept.

 In some cases there are legal and sanitary regulations that prevent the Bower from accepting certain goods, such as baby and children’s items including strollers, cots and care seats.
 Other items, such as washing machines and dishwashers, are unable to be tested by the Bower.
-We also cannot accept mattresses or furniture made from MDF or chipboard.
+We also cannot accept mattresses or furniture made from MDF or chipboard as they get easily damaged.

 The Bower has a Reuse Database with over 1,000 organisations listed that may take those items.
 They will refer you to the most appropriate organisation for your item.
 Key examples are mattresses, fabric and haberdashery items and excess building materials.
 The Bower receives no kickbacks or funding from these organisations.
 We cannot guarantee that they will take your items, but we are always updating and checking our databases to ensure the information we give out is as accurate and relevant as possible.